 Ingredient Notes and Substitutions

-- White vinegar – The acid in the vinegar helps to react with the baking powder, giving the cornbread a lighter texture.
+- White vinegar – The acid in the vinegar, when combined with the milk, gives the cornbread a lighter texture.
+Much like buttermilk does!

 - Butter – This can be swapped with vegetable oil, canola oil, or any other type of neutral oil.
-However, the butter will give this recipe a richer flavor.
+However, the butter gives this recipe a richer flavor.

-- Egg – This acts as a binder and helps the corn bread to rise.
+- Egg – This acts as a binder and helps the cornbread to rise.
+But if you don’t want it with eggs, we have substitutes for eggs in baking!

-- Self rising flour – I like using Lilly’s unbleached self rising flour.
-If you don’t have one, check out our guide to making your own self rising flour.
+- Self-rising flour – I like using Lilly’s unbleached self-rising flour.
+If you don’t have self-rising flour, check out our guide to making your own self rising flour.

 Recipe Variations